 Russian president Vladimir Putin suggested an alternative Olympics in Sochi for the Russian athletes banned from the 2018 Winter Olympics in PyeongChang.
 This alternative event was planned to be hosted at the same Sochi site that hosted the 2014 Winter Olympics, and winners were expected to receive the same monetary compensation that Russia usually gives to its Olympic medalists.
 It is not clear if such a competition was held, particularly as many Russian athletes were allowed to compete at the 2018 Winter Olympics, albeit under a neutral Olympic flag.

-The World Friendship Games is an international multi-sport event to be held in 2024 as an alternative to the 2024 Summer Olympics in Paris.
-The event has been organized in response to the exclusion of many Russian teams and events from elite international sport in 2023 and 2024 following the country's invasion of Ukraine.
-The event is planned be held in Russia from 15 to 29 September, 2024, shortly after the Summer Olympics in Paris.
+The World Friendship Games was an international multi-sport event to be held in 2025 as an alternative to the 2024 Summer Olympics in Paris.
+The event was organized in response to the exclusion of many Russian teams and events from elite international sport in 2023 and 2024 following the country's invasion of Ukraine.
+The event was expected to feature competitions in 27 sports, including basketball, boxing, athletics, swimming, gymnastics, beach soccer, sports programming, and even acrobatic rock and roll.
+The event was planned be held in Russia in 2024, shortly after the Summer Olympics in Paris, but was postponed until 2025, then later postponed indefinitely.

 Related Pages